NixOS/nix/doc/manual/src/language/operators.md

 >
 > *func* *expr*

 Apply the callable value *func* to the argument *expr*.
-Note the absence of a visible operator symbol.
+Note the absence of any visible operator symbol.
 A callable value is either:
 - a [user-defined function][function]
 - a [built-in][builtins] function